latex3/l3build/CONTRIBUTING.md

 If you are submitting a pull request, notice that

-- We use Travis-CI for (light) testing so add `[ci skip]` to documentation-only commit messages
+- We use GitHub Actions for (light) testing so you can test changes on your fork first
-- We favour a single linear history so will rebase agreed pull requests on to the `master` branch
+- We favor a single linear history so will rebase agreed pull requests on to the `main` branch
 - Where a commit fixes or closes an issue, please include this information in the first line of the commit message